Melvin Gordon III Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Discover player props odds, plays, and insights for Melvin Gordon III in his Week 18 contest with the Denver Broncos against the Kansas City Chiefs.

-In advance of placing any prop bet wagers on Melvin Gordon III for Saturday's game, which starts at 4:30 PM ET on ESPN, here are some insights and stats to consider to make the best bets.
-AFC West opponents square off in Week 18 when Gordon's Denver Broncos (7-9) take the field against the Kansas City Chiefs (11-5) at Empower Field at Mile High in Denver, Colorado.
+There will be player props available for Melvin Gordon III before he hits the field for NFL action on Saturday at 4:30 PM ET live on ESPN.
+AFC West foes meet in Week 18 when Gordon and the Denver Broncos (7-9) square off against the Kansas City Chiefs (11-5) at Empower Field at Mile High in Denver, Colorado.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .